 In order to efficiently process the bulk datasets, data processing was done mainly through scripting custom functions, utilizing a series of modules via Python programming.
 Once the ESRI ASCII formatted datasets were acquired, they were converted to raster then to point vector format to easily intersect the oceanic data to the region of interest.
 To analyze the chlorophyll-a and SST conditions at the time of each sea turtle stranding, we averaged the values within a 20 km region which represents the greatest likelihood of point of death (Hart et al. 2009).
 The chlorophyll-a and SST values were not extracted at time of stranding, but instead using the 8-day composite from at least 14 days prior to the stranding date to account for the time it takes for the corpse to reach shore (Harrison et al. 1967).
 Finally, the chlorophyll-a and SST values for each pixel of the buffered region were averaged to further correlate these variables to sea turtle mortality per month and per year.

 Manual delineation of the shoreline and beach zone was required for modeling nesting suitability along the study area.
 LiDAR-derived DEMs have no way of distinguishing dry-land topography from wave action (Harris et al. 2005), a hillshade, slope, and aspect layers were derived from the original DEM to aid in the digitization process in a methodology used by other shoreline delineation studies.
-Visual comparison of the hillshaded DEM and anomalies in high-slope areas and/or aspect direction near the water-land boundary were incorporated into the digitization of the shoreline.
+Visual comparison of the hillshaded DEM and anomalies in high-slope areas and or aspect direction near the water-land boundary were incorporated into the digitization of the shoreline.
 A 1m extension was added upon completion to account for any measurement or resolution-generated errors.
 This shoreline estimate was used to create clipping masks of ocean and land regions for subsequent analysis.

 We investigated slope, beach width, and distance from man-made structures as variables that affect loggerhead turtles.
 A slope layer was generated from the original DEM (after clipping to dry-land) and reclassified to four slope suitability classes (TBD).
 The beach width was created by TBD.
 Distance to roads was used as a metric of proximity to anthropogenic influence.
 All work was completed using ESRI ArcGIS 10.3.